-2.8 Polity therefore developed a new consultation programme in conjunction with CCRA and its design team which had the objective of meeting best practice in pre-application whilst addressing the constraints imposed by the public health restrictions affecting the country.
+2.9 Polity therefore developed a new consultation programme in conjunction with CCRA and its design team which had the objective of meeting best practice in pre-application whilst addressing the constraints imposed by the public health restrictions affecting the country.
 This was based on tried and tested digital engagement methods which had been deployed as part of community involvement programmes carried out by Polity for many years.

-- 2.9 Although now exclusively 'virtual' in nature the COVID-19 adjusted programme sought to ensure that prior to the finalisation of any planning application proposals residents, businesses, civic groups, political representatives and other stakeholders could: - have access at an early stage to clear information through multi-channels about the proposals at Colebrook Court and the design process leading to the planning application; - put forward their own ideas and feel confident that there was a process for listening to, recording and considering feedback; - comment on the design and content of proposals prior to submission and receive appropriate responses from the design team; and - get feedback and be informed about the progress of the application. - 2.10 The community involvement programme was conceived with best practice in mind and with the objective of meeting the expectations of the Royal Borough of Kensington and Chelsea's Statement of Community Involvement in the light of the public health restrictions associated with the COVID-19 epidemic.
-The process followed, feedback received and the responses from the design team are described in the following sections.
+- 2.10 Although now exclusively 'virtual' in nature the COVID-19 adjusted programme sought to ensure that prior to the finalisation of any planning application proposals residents, businesses, civic groups, political representatives and other stakeholders could: - have access at an early stage to clear information through multi-channels about the proposals at Colebrook Court and the design process leading to the planning application; - put forward their own ideas and feel confident that there was a process for listening to, recording and considering feedback; - comment on the design and content of proposals prior to submission and receive appropriate responses from the design team; and - get feedback and be informed about the progress of the application. - 2.11 The community involvement programme was conceived with best practice in mind and with the objective of meeting the expectations of the Royal Borough of Kensington and Chelsea's Statement of Community Involvement in the light of the public health restrictions associated with the COVID-19 epidemic. - 2.12 The process followed, feedback received and the responses from the design team during this period and in relation to the emerging scheme at that time (for which a planning application was submitted and ultimately withdrawn in 2021) are described in the following sections.